How do I make a return on investment (ROI) or sell my CSF shares?

-As shares in private or public unlisted companies are not listed or traded on an open market (like the ASX), public information about the performance of the company is not always readily available.
+As shares in private or public unlisted companies are generally considered 'illiquid' and not listed or traded on an open market like the ASX, public information about the performance of the company is not always readily available.
 The first step is always to contact the company to learn when they will be releasing their next investor update and if they have a current valuation of the business.

 How do I get informed about the performance of the company?

 Companies should provide investor updates to all shareholders on the performance of the company at least twice per year.